 4. Clear communication

 Your pediatric website may be part of the medical world, but your site visitors are not.
 Medical jargon and complex sentences are best limited to academic journals.
-Hiring a copywriter with a medical background means they know how to write about health topics in a way that connects with your audience.
+Hiring medical background copywriters means they know how to write about health topics in a way that connects with your audience.
 Try to aim for a reading level of Grade 8 or lower.
 Having pages available in multiple languages can also be invaluable to a large section of the population who don’t speak English as their first language.
+Due to it’s potential, it’s another one of the significant pediatric website features that you should keep in mind when publishing content on your pediatric website.
+At The Med Writers, we offer translation services for Spanish to English or English to Spanish and looking forward to adding more translation services in near future.

 5. Rankings and reviews